FlareMediaCorp/CDN/README.md

 ## Usage

-Just search for your libary you need in our CDN and then add it to your project.
+Simply search for the library you need on our CDN and then simply add it to your project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.